 Non-local Traffic Volume: Non-local traffic volume is difficult and expensive to measure accurately.
 Also, this factor is closely related to the total traffic volume, which is already part of the scoring system.
-Having non-local traffic volume factor, often a busy street gets points for the same matter twice.
-Therefore, previous review (DN March 2021 and IN Dec 2020) recommended removing this from scoring scheme.
+By including a non-local traffic volume factor, a busy street can score points for the same matter twice.
+Therefore, previous review (DN March 2021 and IN Dec

+2020) recommended removing this from scoring scheme.
 Jurisdiction scan also shows that this factor is rarely used in scoring by other municipalities.